Tyrrrz/CliWrap/Readme.md

 ```

 > Note that specifying domain and password is only supported on Windows and will result in an exception on other operating systems.
-Username, on the other hand, is supported across all platforms.
+Specifying username, on the other hand, is supported across all platforms.

 - #### `WithValidation(...)`